 In the Tailoring Rule, EPA adopted regulatory language codifying the phasein approach.
 As explained in that rulemaking, many state, local and tribal area programs will likely be able to immediately implement the approach without rule or statutory changes by, for example, interpreting the term "subject to regulation" that is part of the applicability provisions for PSD permitting.
 EPA has requested permitting authorities to confirm that they will follow this implementation approach for their programs, and if they cannot, then EPA has requested that they notify the Agency so that we can take appropriate follow-up action to narrow federal approval of their programs before GHGs become subject to PSD permitting on January 2, 2011.

-On October 1, 2010, the state of Kansas provided a letter to EPA with the requested modification.
-See the docket for this proposed rulemaking for a copy of Kansas's letter.
+On July 28, 2010, Virginia provided a letter to EPA with confirmation that the Commonwealth has the authority to regulate GHG in its PSD and title V programs.
+See the docket for this proposed rulemaking for a copy of Virginia's letter.

-The thresholds that EPA established are based on CO2e for the aggregate sum of six GHGs that constitute the pollutant that will be subject to regulation, which we refer to as GHG.
+The thresholds that EPA established in the Tailoring Rule are based on CO2e for the aggregate sum of six GHGs that constitute the pollutant that will be subject to regulation, which we refer to as GHG.
 These gases are: CO2, CH4, N2O, HFCs, PFCs, and SF6.
 Thus, in EPA's Tailoring Rule, EPA provided that PSD applicability is based on the quantity that results when the mass emissions of each of these gases is multiplied by the GWP of that gas, and then summed for all six gases.
 However, EPA further provided that in order for a source's GHG emissions to trigger PSD requirements, the quantity of the GHG emissions must equal or exceed both the applicability thresholds established in the Tailoring Rule on a CO2e basis and the statutory thresholds of 100 or 250 tpy on a mass basis.
-Similarly, in order incorporated in EPA's final rule.
-See 75 FR 31514 for more detail.
+Similarly, in order for a source to be subject to the PSD modification requirements, the source's net GHG emissions increase must exceed the applicable significance level on a CO2e basis and must also result in a net mass increase of the constituent gases combined.